Palestinians distraught over relatives missing at deadly Gaza aid sites

 Emergency services said that two were killed in an Israeli bombing of Beit Lahiya, in northern Gaza.

-It also emerged on Monday that a nurse at Al-Aqsa Martyrs Hospital in Deir el-Balah was killed when he was hit by an airdropped box of aid.
+It also emerged on Monday that a nurse at Al-Aqsa Hospital in Deir el-Balah was killed when he was hit by an airdropped box of aid.

-This week, UNRWA chief Philippe Lazzarini described the dangerous airdrops as a “distraction” and a smokescreen.
+This week, Philippe Lazzarini, the head of the UN agency for Palestinian refugees, UNRWA, described the dangerous airdrops as a “distraction” and smokescreen.

-On Monday, UNICEF warned that 28 children – essentially an entire “classroom” – are dying a day from Israeli bombardment and lack of aid.
+On Monday, UNICEF warned that 28 children – essentially an entire “classroom” – are dying each day from Israeli bombardment and lack of aid.

 “Gaza’s children need food, water, medicine and protection.
 More than anything, they need a ceasefire, NOW,” said the UN agency on X.